Buildings aren’t 2D, so why would you design them in 2D?

 This is one of the most important features of a BIM solution.
 3D modeling is the process of designing a three-dimensional software object that eventually becomes the basis for a building or structure.
 3D modeling allows users to add as much detail as possible so the model will closely mimic the completed structure.

 To visualize a 3D model in a fully realized virtual environment, the model must be rendered.
 The rendered model’s graphical settings enable users to scale, navigate and interact with their 3D model.
 BIM users can design details as intricate as windows, doorways and more.

 BIM software allows users to plan each step of the construction process with models and sub-models.
 Users can sequence the steps and include specific details, such as the crews and materials needed for each phase of the construction process.
 Some BIM solutions even enable users to animate each step.

 Designing a large structure takes a large team.
 Many people will contribute thoughts, designs, edits and more.
-A BIM platform lets users store and manage all of their documents within the platform, and allows other users to access them whenever they need to.
+A BIM platform facilitates document storage and allows other users to access them whenever they need to.